-Renting a car driving around is the best way to discover a destination and its hidden corners.
+Renting a car to drive around is the best way to discover a destination and its hidden corners.
 This is why I wrote this 15-day Yucatan itinerary, one of the many I did, with the hope to inspire you to do the same.

 If you believe it’s dangerous, I would like to show you that it is not, if you follow some commonsense rules.